MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-qna.md

 #### The qnamaker:build parameters

 - `in`: The directory, including sub-directories, that will be searched for .qna files.
 - `out`: The directory to save output files to.
+This includes all the recognizer files as well as the settings file, and optionally the dialog files.
+If you omit the `out` option, no files will be saved to disk and only the authoring keys and endpoint will be written to the console.
 - `log`: A Boolean value that determines if a log is created during this process.
 - `botName`: The name of your bot.
 This will be used to generate the name of the QnA Maker KB, this is explained in more detail in the [QnA Maker Knowledge Bases created](#qna-maker-knowledge-bases-created) section below.
 - `subscriptionKey`: The same subscription key that is in your [initialization file](#create-your-qna-maker-initialization-file).

-For information on additional parameters, see [bf qnamaker:build][bf-qnamakerbuild] in the BF CLI qnamaker readme.
+For information on additional parameters, see [bf qnamaker:build][bf-qnamakerbuild] in the BF CLI readme.

 Alternatively, you can include these required parameters in a configuration file and provide them via the `qnaConfig` parameter.